 Hogarth's Pest Control specializes in all types of industries, residential and commercial.

 A woodchuck is a rodent belonging to the largest of the squirrel species in Northern Michigan.
-Also referred to as ground hogs, they are active during the day in the spring to fall months.
+Also referred to as groundhogs, they are active during the day in the spring to fall months.
+There is no actual difference between a groundhog and a woodchuck.
+The terms woodchuck and groundhog are interchangeable.
 They are tan to brown in color and can reach up to 24 inches long.
-They are similar to the Thirteen-lined ground squirrel in that they do not enter homes.
-These rodents have clawed paws for digging and can cause damage to garden plants, agricultural crops, trees, and other shrubbery.
+They are similar to the thirteen-lined ground squirrel in that they do not enter homes.
+These rodents have clawed paws for digging and can cause damage to garden plants, agricultural crops, trees, and other shrubberies.
 They are not aggressive toward humans or other animals and do not transmit diseases.